percona/pmm-doc/docs/manage/amazon-rds-settings.md

 !!! note

-    General system metrics are monitored by using the `rds_exporter` Prometheus exporter which replaces `node_exporter`. `rds_exporter` gives acces to Amazon Cloudwatch metrics.
+    General system metrics are monitored by using the `rds_exporter` exporter which replaces `node_exporter`. `rds_exporter` gives access to Amazon Cloudwatch metrics.

     `node_exporter`, used in versions of PMM prior to 1.8.0, was not able to monitor general system metrics remotely.